svt/gradle-yapp-publisher-plugin/README.md

 * [Gradle Portal Publishing Plugin](https://plugins.gradle.org/docs/publish-plugin)
 * [Gradle Signing Plugin](https://docs.gradle.org/current/userguide/publishing_signing.html)

-with more planned.
-JFrog, GitHub and so on

 ## How do I use it?

 TODO - step by step guide. with pics